 That said, once you have begun placing temporary staff a factoring program may be the ideal solution to ongoing cash flow concerns.
 Temporary staffing factoring is fast, easy, and business-friendly.
 It’s designed to help alleviate your biggest financial challenge – employee payroll.

-There is no right or wrong answer except for what is best for your start-up staffing agency.
+There is no right or wrong way to finance your start-up staffing agency– you, as the owner, just has to do what’s best for your company.
 Do your homework and tread carefully and you will set your company up for success.

 Factor Finders connects temporary staffing agencies of all sizes and setups to comprehensive factoring programs.
 Contact us to learn more and request a free quote today.